Monday, September 23, 2024

 Other mythological figures

-Bernardo Carpio – A legendary giant king trapped between two mountains.
+Bernardo Carpio – A legendary giant and demigod king trapped between two mountains.
 His attempts to free himself cause earthquakes.
 It's said that once he breaks free, his people will be liberated.
 Filipino heroes Jose Rizal and Andres Bonifacio were inspired by this legend.

 Maria Makiling – The diwata (spirit) of Mt.
 Makiling.